-On the 8th of November, 1911, Dr. Reid married Annie Arlie Mclaughlan in Middlesex County.
+On the 8th of November, 1911, Dr. Reid married Annie Arlie Mclachlan in Middlesex County, Ontario.
 Mrs. Reid was a nurse.
-She was born on the 12th of April, 1886 in Westminster Twp, Middlesex County.
-Her parents James McLachlan and the former Veda Buchanan, were farmers.
-She had 3 older siblings; Katherine, Daniel and Mary and a younger brother named James.
+She was born on the 12th of April, 1887 in Westminster Township (Middlesex County).
+She was the 4th of 5 children born to James McLachlan and the former Veda Buchanan.
+Her parents were farmers and her siblings were; Catherine Isabelle McLachlan, Daniel Norman McLachlan, Mary Ellen McLachlan and James Archibald McLachlan.

 From 1919 to 1921 Dr. Reid did postgraduate study, specializing in surgery at Harper Hospital in Detroit, Michigan.

-Dr. Reid was survived by his second wife, Muriel Louise (Halliday) Reid.
-Mrs. Muriel Reid was born on the 18th of January, 1898 in Merlin, Ontario.
-Her father, James Nesbit Halliday was a dry goods merchant in Merlin, Ontario.
-Her mother was the former Martha Jane Foxton.
-Mrs. Reid died on the 4th of April, 1981 and she was buried at the Merlin Cemetery.
+Upon his death, Dr. Reid was survived by his second wife, Muriel Louise (Halliday) Reid.
+Mrs. Muriel Reid was born in Merlin on the 18th of January, 1898.
+She was the 3rd of 4 children born to James Nesbit Halliday and the former Martha Jane Foxton.
+Her father was a dry goods merchant in Merlin and her siblings were; Clarence Walter Halliday, Edna Lizzie Halliday and Belva Inez Halliday.
+Mrs. Reid was a music teacher.
+She died on the 4th of April, 1981 at her residence on Stanley Avenue in Chatham.
+She was buried at the Merlin Cemetery.

-*His son Dr. William Reid and Dr. Charles Baird Oliver also appear on the Chatham-Kent Physician Tribute website.
+*Dr. Charles Baird Oliver and Dr. Reid’s son Dr. William Reid also appear on the Chatham-Kent Physician Tribute website.